Here at Cheek Dental we are certified to provide Botox and dermal fillers services.

 Botox Treatment for TMJ Disorder

 Botox has also been shown to be effective in treating TMJ disorder.
 Many cases of TMJ disorder are characterized by muscular spasms and pain due to tension in those muscles.
 Since Botox causes muscles to relax, it makes sense that this would provide relief.
-Patients report relief from TMJ headaches, from limitation of jaw opening, and other symptoms.
+Patients report relief from TMJ headaches, from limitation of jaw opening, and relief from other symptoms.

 How Does Botox Work for This Disorder?